Venue ventilation for COVID-19

 Over the next two years, the quality of online meeting process will improve.
 This will make online options more attractive to meeting conveners than they were pre-pandemic.

 Specifically, there has been a large increase in online meetings that support the wants and needs of communities of practice.
-In the past, these groups, with members typically widely separated geographically, would meet occasionally in-person, if at all.
+In the past, these groups, with members typically widely separated geographically, would meet occasionally in person, if at all.

 It’s much easier and attractive for busy workers to attend short, regular, and well-focused and designed online meetings of their professional community than to set aside several days once or twice a year for travel to an in-person event.
-As a result, I am seeing significant growth of regularly scheduled online meetings for communities.
+As a result, I am seeing significant growth in regularly scheduled online meetings for communities.
 Some of these communities are brand new.
-Starting them by meeting online is less of a barrier than all the work required and risk involved creating new in-person conferences with unpredictable initial attendance.
+Starting them by meeting online is less of a barrier than all the work required and the risk involved in creating new in-person conferences with unpredictable initial attendance.

 Many of these meetings will continue post-pandemic.
 Some will replace former in-person meetings.